Asra Nomani

-Early life
+Early life and education

 Nomani was born in Bombay (now Mumbai), India, to Muslim parents.
 Her mother Sajida Nomani (c.
 1947–) and father Mohammad Zafar Alam Nomani (born 1935–), an Indian nutritionist, were both born in colonial India.
-Her father was born in Hyderabad, India where he eared an MSc from the Osmania University, later serving as an assistant professor at the university till 1967.
-When she was four years old, she moved to the United States with her older brother to join their parents in New Brunswick, New Jersey where her father was earning a PhD at Rutgers University.
+Her father was born in Hyderabad, India, where he earned an MSc from the Osmania University, later serving as an assistant professor at the university till 1967.

+When she was four years old, Asra Nomani moved to the United States with her older brother to join their parents in New Brunswick, New Jersey, where her father was earning a PhD at Rutgers University.
 When Nomani was ten, her family moved to Morgantown, West Virginia, where her father became an assistant professor (later professor) of nutrition at West Virginia University.
 Her father (cited as M.Z.A.
 Nomani) published studies on the health effects of fasting during Ramadan and also helped organize mosques in both New Jersey and West Virginia.

-Asra Nomani received a Bachelor of Arts degree in liberal studies from West Virginia University in 1986 and a Master of Arts from American University in international communications in 1990.
+Nomani received a Bachelor of Arts degree in liberal studies from West Virginia University in 1986 and a Master of Arts from American University in international communications in 1990.
 She has 1 son.